saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

 # 3) Extrapolatory Data Analysis

+In extrapolatory data analysis we will get familiar with the data and will ask questions before trying to forecast the data and run machine learning models on the data.
+After skimming through the dataset, following questions started popping in my mind :

+1) Whether there is any gender bias in getting the loans ?
+2) Whether banks are more interested in giving away loans to the married couples ?
+3) Does Income of the applicans have any contribution in case of the approval of the loans ?
+4) Does the locality where your property is a determing factor in getting the approval for the loan ?
+5) Does credit history have any significance in gettting the approval of the loan ?

+In order to get the answer of all these questions we need to dig in deeper.

-Bar plots have been used in order to dig into the datsets to extract the hidden information.
-Below are the barplots of several independent and dependent variables.
+Bar plots have been used to viusally represent the data.Below are the barplots of several independent and dependent variables.

 ```python
     f,ax=plt.subplots(2,3,figsize=(12,12))